akaki911/ai-bakhmaro/docs/deployment.md

 2. `pnpm build` – compiles the AI console and shared packages.
 3. `pnpm test` – optional but recommended prior to staging promotions.

+## In-App Deploy Runner

+Super Admins can trigger Firebase updates directly from the **Deploy** tab in the admin console.
+The UI calls `POST /api/ai/deploy/firebase`, streams every `pnpm`/`firebase` log line over SSE, and mirrors the steps from this guide:

+1. `pnpm install --frozen-lockfile` (optional toggle in the UI).
+2. `pnpm build`.
+3. `firebase deploy --only hosting,functions --project <FIREBASE_PROJECT_ID>`.

+Before using the Deploy tab:

+- Configure `FIREBASE_SERVICE_ACCOUNT_KEY`, `FIREBASE_PROJECT_ID`, and `FIREBASE_TOKEN` in secrets/env.
+- Ensure the repo is up to date locally (Deploy tab uses the current workspace).
+- Capture the streamed logs from the UI and attach them to the release ticket.

+The Deploy tab does **not** replace the smoke tests or approval workflow – complete the checks below after every run.

 ## Deploy to Staging

 ```bash